 After incorporating a LightScalpel CO2 dental laser into his implant dentistry practice, Jack A. Hahn, DDS, has been able to utilize it in everyday procedures to improve patient outcomes.
 Dr. Hahn has kindly shared a few implant dentistry cases where he utilized his LightScalpel laser.

 LightScalpel Lasers and Peri-Implantitis

 Unlike other common dental lasers, such as Nd:YAG and diode, LightScalpel 10,600 nm CO2 lasers can safely be used around dental implants without heating up implant substructures.
 Compared to conventional peri-implantitis treatment, CO2 laser treatment results in greater amount of reestablished bone-to-implant contact.
 LightScalpel CO2 lasers, unlike other dental CO2 lasers, use a flexible fiber delivery system making it easy to reach all areas of the mouth.
-Other benefits of the LightScalpel laser include: minimized bleeding (which helps maintaining a clear surgical field), less swelling and discomfort for the patient, reduced risk of infection, shortened procedure times, and smoother recoveries.
-These clinical benefits make LightScalpel lasers an effective tool for treatment of peri-implantitis.
+Other benefits of the LightScalpel laser include: minimized bleeding (which helps to maintain a clear surgical field), less swelling and discomfort for the patient, reduced risk of infection, shortened procedure times, and smoother recoveries.
+These clinical benefits make LightScalpel lasers an effective tool for the treatment of peri-implantitis.